SickGear/SickGear.Docker/README.md

 # Usage

+Pick your Docker environment:

+* User: *deed02392/sickgear:latest* (or simply *deed02392/sickgear*) - Docker container with the latest SickGear release.
+* Developer/Tester: *deed02392/sickgear:develop* - Docker container with the latest develop features of SickGear - may be unstable!
+Only use if you are a developer and keep backups of your `/data` directory.

 Since SickGear operates on external data, the `/incoming` and `/tv` volumes need to be mounted.
 The most simple form of running the image is: